-\Applicable Supervisors:

-Baotai Wang, Professor and Chair

-Paul Bowles, Professor

-Fiona MacPhail, Professor

-Jalil Safaei Boroojeny, Professor

-Karima Fredj, Associate Professor

-Bryan Bogdanski, Adjunct Professor
+Paul Bowles, Professor Fiona MacPhail, Professor Jalil Safaei Boroojeny, Professor Baotai Wang, Professor Karima Fredj, Associate Professor Amarjit Bhullar, Assistant Professor Shamaila Nawaz, Assistant Professor Bryan Bogdanski, Adjunct Professor

-Website: www.unbc.ca/economics/graduate-programs
+Website: www.unbc.ca/economics

 Economic development remains a critical issue for more than threequarters of the world's population who reside in countries classified as "low income" or "middle income."
 The causes and consequences of economic development remain contested issues.
 This academic program considers the changing global, regional and national contexts for economic development; the policy lessons that can be learned from comparative studies; and the tools required to enable development economists to contribute to the development process.